jakubzietek/azure-security-labs/03-conditional-access/README.md

 - safe tenant-wide policy deployment without lockout risk

 This lab intentionally avoids MFA-based enforcement scenarios.
-In modern tenants, MFA is commonly enforced by default and does not reliably demonstrate **protocol-level Conditional Access behavior**.
-The focus of this lab is on **eliminating entire legacy authentication paths**, rather than strengthening authentication challenges.
+In modern tenants, MFA is commonly enabled by default and does not reliably demonstrate **protocol-level Conditional Access behavior**.
+The focus here is on **eliminating entire legacy authentication paths**, not strengthening authentication challenges.

 ---